Hit from behind: Man charged after fatal Botany crash

 Hu, who worked for the Aviation Security Service, was a father of two young daughters, aged 8 and 11.

+He had been waiting at the busy intersection about 5pm that Monday when another vehicle ploughed into the back of his car.

+Three vehicles, an SUV, a four-wheel drive and a wagon, were all standing at the lights on Botany Rd, East Auckland, when the third car was rear-ended.

-A Givealittle page set up to help Hu's wife and children has reached almost $161,000 late this afternoon
+A Givealittle page set up to help Hu's wife and children has reached just over $161,000 early this evening.

+The family was due to move into a new home in the Howick area in the coming weeks to have access to better schools for his daughters.

 Colleagues and friends of the victim have described him as a devoted father and family man.